ahelium/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-v1.1.md

 ## New and changed documentation

 _Note: If you're contributing docs for a new or updated feature in v1.1, please link those docs changes below!_

+- [**Generic tests**](resource-properties/tests) can define custom names.
+This is useful to "prettify" the synthetic name that dbt applies automatically.
+It's needed to disambiguate the case when the same generic test is defined multiple times with different configurations.